TUM-CS-CTV/ImmobilizationMPO/README.md

-Leandros Paschalidis, Sara Arana-Peña, Volker Sieber, Jakob Burger, Mechanistic modeling, parametric study and optimization of immobilization of enzymatic cascades in porous particles, Submitted to the journal: Reaction Chemistry & Engineering.
+Leandros Paschalidis, Sara Arana-Peña, Volker Sieber, Jakob Burger, Mechanistic modeling, parametric study and optimization of immobilization of enzymatic cascades in porous particles, Published in the journal: Reaction Chemistry & Engineering. https://doi.org/10.1039/D3RE00072A